talus-framework/talus-amqp/README.md

 # Talus Advanced Message Queuing Protocol

-rabbitmq's amqp messaging queuing protocl (amqp) was chosen for talus' communication mechanism.
+rabbitmq's amqp messaging queuing protocol (amqp) was chosen as the communication mechanism for Talus.

 # Installation